call/txt: 303-704-4062 email: info@ardentgrove.org

 filler@godaddy.com

-We are a 501(c)(3) Non-profit, Donor-funded Clinic offering
+501(c)(3) Non-profit, Donor-funded Mental Health Clinic offering

 From my days as a trainee in the science and practice of clinical psychology through my present-day work in health care quality improvement, I am passionate about improving access to effective and affordable behavioral health care services.
 Today, I proudly work to build the capacity among Ardent Grove’s talented staff to address a critical service gap in our community by providing high-quality, low-cost trauma therapy to those who need it.